kilroy-code/distributed-security/README.md

 There can also be teams of individuals (or even of other teams).
 A team's tag can be used to decrypt, sign, or changeMembership on any computer on which any member was created (or member of a member, etc.).

 What happens if you loose access to all your devices at once?
 No problem!
 One or more of the member tags of your individual tag can be a "recovery" tag, which is encrypted using the answer to one or more security questions.
 By calling `createTag({prompt: "some security question"})`, an application can create one or more recovery tags that consist of answers that only you would know (or the concatenation of several answers).
-The recovery tags are stored in the cloud and are generally not used.
+The recovery tags are stored (encrypted) in the cloud and are generally not used.
 But if you attempt to use your individual tag on a device that is not a member of that individual tag, the system will ask the application to ask you your security question(s).
 The answers will unlock your individual tag only if the answers match what was previously encrypted, allowing you to add new devices and remove the old ones.

 ## Application Use